McMastercce/cdd/content/sharedFiles/_index.en.md

 # CCE Course Template

-Before beggining integration you will need to download several files.
+Before beginning integration you will need to download several files.
 This section contains details on where these are located and the purpose that they serve.